Tree-Regularized Bayesian Latent Class Analysis for Improving Weakly Separated Dietary Pattern Subtyping in Small-Sized Subpopulations: Data Availability and Code

+The data that support the findings of this study are protected under a Data and Materials Distribution Agreement (DMDA).
+Access to the application data is available upon request from the \href{https://sites.cscc.unc.edu/hchs/}{study website}.
+Code to reproduce simulations is available online at \href{http://github.com/limengbinggz/ddtlcm}{\nolinkurl{http://github.com/limengbinggz/ddtlcm}}.

-The authors gratefully acknowledge Daniela Sotres-Alvarez and Anna-Maria Siega-Riz for helpful comments and feedback on earlier drafts of this work.
-The authors also thank Tsung-Hung Yao for sharing code to implement the Metropolis-Hasting algorithm.
-The research is partially funded by Michigan Institute for Data Science (MIDAS) to Mengbing Li and Zhenke Wu.
-The Hispanic Community Health Study/Study of Latinos is a collaborative study supported by contracts from the National Heart, Lung, and Blood Institute (NHLBI) to the University of North Carolina (HHSN268201300001I / N01-HC-65233), University of Miami (HHSN268201300004I / N01-HC-65234), Albert Einstein College of Medicine (HHSN268201300002I / N01-HC-65235), University of Illinois at Chicago – HHSN268201300003I / N01-HC-65236 Northwestern University), and San Diego State University (HHSN268201300005I / N01-HC-65237).
-The following Institutes/Centers/Offices have contributed to the HCHS/SOL through a transfer of funds to the NHLBI: National Institute on Minority Health and Health Disparities, National Institute on Deafness and Other Communication Disorders, National Institute of Dental and Craniofacial Research, National Institute of Diabetes and Digestive and Kidney Diseases, National Institute of Neurological Disorders and Stroke, NIH Institution-Office of Dietary Supplements.
+\begin{acks}[Acknowledgments] The authors gratefully acknowledge Daniela Sotres-Alvarez and Anna-Maria Siega-Riz for helpful comments and feedback on earlier drafts of this work.
+The authors also thank Tsung-Hung Yao for sharing code to implement the MH algorithm. \end{acks}

+\begin{funding} The research is partially funded by Michigan Institute for Data Science (MIDAS) to Mengbing Li and Zhenke Wu.
+The HCHS/SOL is a collaborative study supported by contracts from the National Heart, Lung, and Blood Institute (NHLBI) to the University of North Carolina (HHSN268201300001I / N01-HC-65233), University of Miami (HHSN268201300004I / N01-HC-65234), Albert Einstein College of Medicine (HHSN268201300002I / N01-HC-65235), University of Illinois at Chicago – HHSN268201300003I / N01-HC-65236 Northwestern University), and San Diego State University (HHSN268201300005I / N01-HC-65237).
+The following Institutes/Centers/Offices have contributed to the HCHS/SOL through a transfer of funds to the NHLBI: National Institute on Minority Health and Health Disparities, National Institute on Deafness and Other Communication Disorders, National Institute of Dental and Craniofacial Research, National Institute of Diabetes and Digestive and Kidney Diseases, National Institute of Neurological Disorders and Stroke, NIH Institution-Office of Dietary Supplements. \end{funding}